tetat/user-auth-api/README.md

 [http://localhost:3000/users]

 ### Get a user (method: GET)
 userName is User Name.
-See the picture below Demo Users to clear understanding
+See the picture below Demo Users to clear understanding.
 [http://localhost:3000/users/userName]

 ### Update a user (method: PATCH)
-You need to login before update and you can only update your profile info.
+You need to login before update and you can update your profile info only you.
 [http://localhost:3000/update/userName]

-### Delete your profiel. (method: DELETE)
+### Delete your profile. (method: DELETE)
-You need to login before delete and you can only delete your profile.
+You need to login before delete and you can delete your profile only you.
 [http://localhost:3000/delete/userName]